Microsoft Teams

 Key Details:

-• Transition Timeframe | All virtual meetings and collaborative efforts will be conducted through Microsoft Teams
+• Transition Timeframe: All virtual meetings and collaborative activities will transition to Microsoft Teams as the primary platform moving forward.

-Here is a short comparison of the tools between Zoom and Teams.
+Tools comparison between Zoom and Teams.

 Zoom Feature Microsoft Teams Equivalent Notes